mishakrpv/musiclib/README.md

 ## Navigation

 * Application entry point, **main** package, is [here](cmd/musiclib/musiclib.go)
-* Routes and server configuration are located in the [internal/server](internal/server/) directory as well as handlers
+* Routes are located in the [internal/router](internal/router/) directory as well as handlers
-* Music Info client is in the [internal/infrastructure/service](internal/infrastructure/service/)
+* Music Info client is in the [pkg/infra/musicinfo](pkg/infra/musicinfo/)
-* Database connection and startup migration implementations are in the [internal/infrastructure/data/gorm](internal/infrastructure/data/gorm/)
+* Database connection and startup migration implementations are in the [pkg/infra/db](pkg/infra/db/)
 * Request and response models for commands and queries can be found in the [internal/endpoint/command](internal/endpoint/command/) and [internal/endpoint/query](internal/endpoint/query/) respectively
-* The [musicinfo-mock](musicinfo-mock/) contains implementation of a service for tests
+* The [mock of musicinfo](musicinfo/) contains implementation of a service for tests

 ## Running the service